patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/users.md

 ---
 _Accessible for the Community (paid), Developer and Business plan users only._

-On the **Users** subpage you can see, which users have been registered on your application.
+On the **Users** subpage you can see, which users have been registered on your site.
 Patchstack shows only the following user roles:

 <ul><li>